snabbco/snabb/src/doc/git-workflow.src.md

                        +--wingo next<--+--lwaftr
                                        +--multiproc

-Pull Requests are merged onto the most specifically relevant branch to begin with.
+Pull requests are merged onto the most specifically relevant branch to begin with.
 Later, whole child branches are merged "upstream" onto their parent branches.
 This way once a change has been merged onto any branch in the tree it will naturally flow upstream to the `master`